crs4/virtuoso-sparql-client/README.md

  - `echo` set to 'true' to print query in standard console. 'false' is the default value.

 #### `store([echo])`
-Remotely stores the triples locally saved onto the endpoint and cleans the local triple store.
-Invokes the 'query' method and returns its Promise
+Stores the triples locally saved and cleans the local triple store.
+If the store query is bigger than 10kb (exactly 9900byte, just to be safe), it cuts the query in part smaller than 9900 byte and stores the parts one by one.
+Returns an array of promises that, when resolved, give the complete result object.
  - `echo` set to 'true' to print query in standard console. 'false' is the default value

 #### `strip(className [, echo])`